juanjq/LST-camera_validation/README.md

     - `freq` the rate in Hz of the flasher

 ### Output:
-In the `graphics` folder you will get,
+In the `graphics` folder you will get, the pedestal and stdv in function of the dt, for all and individual pixels, and also a representation of mean values for all the pixels.

 <img src="https://github.com/juanjq/LST_camera_validation/blob/main/graphs/pedestalRecovery.png" align="center" alt="drawing" width="1000"/>